apcurium/resxible/README.md

 ##Overview

 We are using resxible in our Xamarin based projects but it's compatible for any cross-platform solutions.
 From one or several resx files it generates the native files needed to localize your application.
-We are working on improving the
+We are working on improving the developer experience (aka Visual/Xamarin Studio integrations)

 ##Installation